AtharvaAhirekar/Raft_/README.md

 Test Batch Size with Different Values

-For testing purposes, you can adjust the batch size parameter.
-Please refer to line 120 in the artifacts/channel/configtx.yaml file to make changes.
+For testing purposes, you can adjust the batch timeout parameter.
+Please refer to line 117 in the artifacts/channel/configtx.yaml file to make changes.